CryoGrid/CryoGrid3/README.md

 Nitzbon, J., Westermann, S., Langer, M., Martin, L. C. P., Strauss, J., Laboor, S., & Boike, J. (2020).
 Fast response of cold ice-rich permafrost in northeast Siberia to a warming climate. *Nature Communications*, 11, 2201. [https://doi.org/10.1038/s41467-020-15725-8](https://doi.org/10.1038/s41467-020-15725-8)

-This branch hosts a version which has been extended by a multi-scale tiling scheme.
-It has been used for simulations presented in a research article to be submitted to *The Cryosphere*.
+This version `v1.2.0` has been extended by a multi-scale tiling scheme.
+It has been used for simulations presented in a research article submitted to *The Cryosphere* and published as a preprint in *The Cryosphere Discussions*:

+Nitzbon, J., Langer, M., Martin, L. C. P., Westermann, S., Schneider von Deimling, T., & Boike, J. (2020).
+Effects of multi-scale heterogeneity on the simulated evolution of ice-rich permafrost lowlands under a warming climate.
+The Cryosphere Discussions, 1–29. [https://doi.org/10.5194/tc-2020-137](https://doi.org/10.5194/tc-2020-137)

 ## Instructions